 Methods of Teaching and Learning:

 Most of our class time together will be spent discussing the readings assigned for that day.
 There will also be four quizzes.
-We may at times do in-class work such as group work, in-class writing, recitations, etc. In addition we will have two major essay assignments, a mid-term, and a final exam.
+We may at times do in-class work such as group work, in-class writing,

 Course Objectives: